avalentino/bpack/docs/development.rst

 Advanced testing
 ~~~~~~~~~~~~~~~~

-Tox_ is used to run a comprehensive test suite on multiple Python version.
+Tox_ (>4) is used to run a comprehensive test suite on multiple Python version.
-I also check formatting, coverage and checks that the documentation builds
+It also checks formatting, coverage and ensures that the documentation builds
 properly.

 .. code-block:: shell

-  $ tox
+  $ tox run

 Test coverage